 Today you went to work looking messy and scruffy because you woke up late, spilled some coffee on yourself, and had a few other accidents.
 A coworker is asking if you're OK because of how you look.
-You say:
+You offer this explanation for your appearance.

 It's just been one of those days.